Maritime Telecommunications Network: Santander teleport

 The Santander teleport is a joint venture developed and completed by MTN and its technology partner, Erzia, a provider of VSAT maritime communications in Spain.
 The Santander teleport serves as a centralized gateway for MTN's VSAT communications with coverage over the Americas, Europe, and Asia.
 The facility is located in Santander, North Spain at 43°26’58.452’’N, 3°52’37.055’’W.

 MTN Nexus

 In November 2012, MTN launched plans for a next-generation hybrid communications network, MTN Nexus.
-Connectivity and content demands on cruise operators, specifically, increase significantly as cruise passenger and crew communications requirements grow.
-This new network will deliver sophisticated computing, caching and security infrastructure to deliver connectivity and communications to a degree never realized before at sea and in port.
-MTN Nexus will bridge the gap between land-based and sea-based connectivity and content delivery to cater to today's always-connected passengers and crew.
+Connectivity and content demands on cruise operators in particular, increase significantly as cruise passenger and crew communications requirements grow.
+This new network is intended to deliver sophisticated computing, caching, and security infrastructure to deliver connectivity and communications to a degree never realized before at sea and in port.
+MTN Nexus is intended to bridge the gap between land-based and sea-based connectivity and content delivery to cater to today's always-connected passengers and crew.

-Challenges and acquisition

-Panasonic and MTN

-MTN and Panasonic teamed to launch a network for Airborne Communications and demonstrated capabilities with Lufthansaas in 2009.
-By 2012, Panasonic decided to create its own satellite network and abandon MTN services.

-Loss of Royal Caribbean

-Royal Caribbean Cruise Lines left MTN in 2012 and partnered with Harris Corporation and O3B.

-Carnival and lawsuit

-In 2013, MTN was limited Carnival Cruise Lines internet services after Carnival Cruise Lines decided to leave the telecom provider for Harris Corporation.
-In 2014, Carnival Cruise Lines ended the Lawsuit with MTN after settling the dispute.
-The two companies created a deal where Carnival Cruise Lines would retain TV and microwave broadband services with MTN while doing satellite communications with Harris.

-Acquisition

-MTN was acquired by Emerging Markets Communications in 2015 for total cash consideration of $27.3 million plus the assumption of working capital liabilities and employee retention payments.
-The website for MTN Government Services (www.mtngs.com) was removed and redirected.